Dominant England Power 533 Runs Ahead Of NZ After Atkinson Hat-trick - UrduPoint

 - Bethell crestfallen -

-England made batting look a lot easier, most notably when Bethell (96) and Duckett (92) combined for an untroubled 187-run second-wicket stand.
+England made batting look comparatively easy, most notably when Bethell (96) and Duckett (92) combined for an untroubled 187-run second-wicket stand.

 Bethell fell agonisingly short of a maiden Test ton when edging Southee to wicketkeeper Tom Blundell.